MulberryHQ/mulberry-m1-extension/README.md

 ### Magento event observers

 In order to add a warranty product to the cart, as well as process it during the customer journey, the Mulberry module listens to the following Magento event observers:

+- `order_cancel_after` On this event, the module checks if there's any warranty product available on the order.
+If so, it sends Mulberry cancel API request.

+- `sales_order_place_before` On this event, we generate the unique order identifier aka UUID (available by default in Magento 2, but was not there for Magento 1)

 - `checkout_cart_product_add_after` On this event, the module checks if the warranty product's hash has been passed as a form request.
 If so, a Magento warranty product placeholder is loaded using its SKU.
 Next, a REST API request is made to retrieve the warranty product's information (e.g. name, price, service_type, etc.).
 All of this data is stored under `warranty_information` of the particular quote item within the `quote_item_option` table.